danpaul81/tanzu_terraform_aws/README.md

 Now you can create the portworx cluster.
 Sample yaml specs including your aws credentials (to create cloud drives) are placed in the home directory

 ## 5. Destroy Infrastructure
-Before running `terrform destroy` you need to login to the bootstrap node and run the `delete-all-tanzu.sh` script.
+Before running `terraform destroy` you need to login to the bootstrap node and run the `delete-all-tanzu.sh` script.

 This deletes the Tanzu Guest/Management Cluster, removes all Tanzu created AWS elements (e.g. Loadbalancer) and the EBS portworx cloud drives.